lawofthedmz/COMS-227/README.md

 ## Course Overview

-In COMS-227, you will learn the principles of object-oriented programming using Java.
+In COMS-227, I  learned the principles of object-oriented programming using Java.
 The course includes eight (nine, but I skipped one) projects and four homework assignments, each designed to reinforce the concepts discussed in lectures.

 ## Projects